SNagaAbhilash/cloud-engineer-test.web.app/README.md

 d.mvn package- it will build the application and convert into WAR or JAR file.

 note:

       1.the errors we get while building the application is plugins and versions hence we have to update the plugins and versions

       2.after building the application it will create a directory called "target" inside ot will create WAR OR JAR FILE.

 6.INSTALL APACHE TOMCAT TO DEPLOY OR HOST JAVA BASED APPLICATIONS:

-a.to install tomcat to the ec2 instance use - wget https://dlcdn.apache.org/tomcat/tomcat-9/v9.0.96/bin/apache-tomcat-9.0.96.tar.gz(tomcat 9 version)
+a.to install tomcat to the ec2 instance use - wget https://dlcdn.apache.org/tomcat/tomcat-9/v9.0.96/bin/apache-tomcat-9.0.96.tar.gz  (tomcat 9 version)

 b.after installing the tomcat we have to unzip the file so use- tar -xvf  apache-tomcat-9.0.96.tar.gz